 What is orthorexia?

-Orthorexia is an obsession that turns healthy eating into a fixation on pure “clean” foods.
-People with orthorexia take healthy eating to risky extremes.
-They are driven by a desire to only consume “pure”, healthy food and develop an irrational fear of any food considered unclean.
+Orthorexia is an obsession or fixation with “healthy” or “clean” foods.
+People with orthorexia take “healthy” eating to risky extremes.
+They are driven by a desire to only consume “pure”, “healthy” food and develop an irrational fear of any food considered “unclean”.
 They will over-identify food as the cause of undesired physical or mental health symptoms they experience, which intensifies the obsession.
-They are preoccupied with a perfect diet over an ideal weight however many do become underweight due to the extreme restriction.
+They are preoccupied with a “perfect diet” and many do become underweight due to the extreme restriction.